“Yeah,” said Marguerite as she led Louisa and Lixin into her loft. “Doesn’t it sometimes just make you wanna, like, wash your hands of them all?”

 “After she confronted him.”

 “Oh, yeah.
 Trying to shut her up.
-Was it one of those amateur porn sites where perverts post up-skirt videos?”
+Was it one of those, like, amateur porn sites where perverts post up-skirt videos?”

 “Probably.
 I wish I could remember his name.
 He published some kind of book on massage, I recall.”